mike-oneal/BG-Connector/doc/bgconnector.md

 *Insert into Plants_X(id, to_date) Values('fakeid', null)*

 *An alternate approach*
-BG-BASE can use ArcObjects to interact with the Geodatabase directly, therefore, the BG-BASE connector model can altogether be removed.
+BG-BASE may be able to use ArcObjects to interact with the Geodatabase directly, therefore, the BG-BASE connector model can altogether be removed.
 BG-BASE could apply changes directly to Staging and call the synchronization process immediately.
 The export from the geodatabase to BG-BASE will still require a tool to generate the change file for BG-BASE to read.
+To be further explored.

 An alternate approach to ArcOvhects is using an ArcGIS Server Feature Service, and BG-BASE calling the feature service's REST endpoint with HTTP requests.
 This eliminates the complexity of ArcObjects, but introduces the overhead of maintaining ArcGIS Server.
+To be further explored.